IaKee/INF01203-Data-Structures/README.md

 This repository contains all the projects and assignments completed during the course.
 Each project is contained in a separate folder, with its own README file explaining the purpose, implementation details, and expected output.

 The assignments and projects cover a wide range of topics, such as:
--Linked lists
+- Linked lists
--Stacks and Queues
+- Stacks and Queues
--Trees
+- Trees
--Graphs
+- Graphs
--Sorting algorithms
+- Sorting algorithms
--Search algorithms
+- Search algorithms

 All projects are implemented in C++, and some may include additional libraries or dependencies.

 ## How to Use This Repository